 The Jackalope is a Northern American creature, described as a jackrabbit with the horns of a stag.
 Popular with the taxidermy trade, they are often said to be hunted out of an area, but often pop back up in local stories over and over.
 Researchers suggest that at least some of the tales of horned hares were inspired by sightings of rabbits infected with the Shope papilloma virus.
 It causes horn- and antler-like tumors to grow in various places on a rabbit's head and body.
 Jackalopes are said to be extremely dangerous to hunt due to their sharp antlers.

-In Japanese lore, Kitsune are magical yōkai (shapeshifters) which change between human and fox forms.
+In Chinese and Japanese lore, Kitsune are fox spirits.
+They are magical yōkai (shapeshifters) which change between human and fox forms.
 In some stories, the kitsune has difficulty hiding its tail in human form, and this can be one way of identifying a shifted kitsune.
-As a fox, the number of tails may indicate their age and power, with nine being the ultimate number - reached, some say, only after a hundred years.
+As a fox, the number of tails may indicate their age and power, with nine being the ultimate number - reached, some say, only after a hundred (or thousand) years.
 Kitsune are often pictured as being wise tricksters, that can grant great boons if amused or if helped.
 They will often ask for favours in return for aid.

 Pegasus is viewed as a winged horse.
 In medieval Greek mythology, there is only one Pegasus (born from the blood of the Gorgon Medusa); but some would agree the species has many individuals, even herds, of the winged horses.
 Most Pegasus are thought to be white, in order to blend in with the clouds as a camouflage, but some can change colours or are different colours.
 The most common other colour noted is black – perhaps to blend with the night.
 One myth suggests that every place Pegasus struck his hoof to the earth, a spring of water burst forth.